 - engagement of the pupil or student and evidence of wishes and feelings

 - other only relevant information for the purpose of making decisions and creating any plans.

 The conference has an agreed agenda and many schools use this and complete the safety and wellbeing grid prior to the conference to further assist them to focus on the concerns.

-Young people usually over the age of 13 can attend conferences and where possible they should be encourages, schools can play an active role in supporting the child to attend.
+Young people, usually over the age of 13, can attend conferences and, where possible, they should be encouraged and schools can play an active role in supporting the child to attend.
 If children cannot or choose not to attend, a school can often be the better representative and can bring their views to conference.
 Children can also choose to write a letter, submit a recording or a pictorial statement.

-The full information and all forms can be found in the reports form and templates area of the Derby City and Derbyshire County Council Safeguarding Childrens Board Procedure Manual.
+The full information and all forms can be found in the reports form and templates area of the Derby and Derbyshire Safeguarding Children Partnership procedure manual.